-Whether it’s fashion, films, music, sports, or video games, the 1980s is a decade full of events.
+Whether it’s fashion, films, music, sports, or video games, the 1980s was a decade full of fun and excitement.
 During that period of time, world-renowned artists such as Prince and David Bowie created songs that became theme songs for acclaimed movies and later transformed into all-time hits.
-Here are some of the most popular movie theme songs from 1980s movies:

 1. “Ghostbusters“ – Ray Parker Jr.

 Just like the film of the same name, this iconic theme song by Ray Parker Jr. was released in June 1984.
 Ghostbusters quickly became a cultural phenomenon and one of the highest-grossing films of the decade, while the dance-pop theme song also thrived by topping multiple charts worldwide.